shadow/shadow/docs/2-Getting-Started-Tutorial.md

 The `plot-*.py` scripts generate graphs.
 Open the PDF file that was created to see the graphed results.

+You can also parse and plot the TGen output using the `tgentools` program from the TGen repo.
+[This page describes how to get started](https://github.com/shadow/tgen/blob/master/doc/Tools-Setup.md).

 ## Example experiment

 Consider a set of experiments where we would like to analyze the effect of changing the size of our nodes' initial TCP window.
 We run the following 2 experiments: